Skip to main content

-There is no honest universal winner in flooring brands.
+When Sarasota homeowners ask about flooring brands, the honest answer is: there is no universal winner.
+The flooring brands that work well in one home may be the wrong call in another.
 A brand can have strong documentation, clear warranty language, and good product fit for one use case while still being the wrong choice for another.
-The useful question is not "What is the best brand?"
-It is "Which brands make sense for this room, this house, and this level of moisture risk?"
+The useful question is not “What is the best brand?”
+It is “Which brands make sense for this room, this house, and this level of moisture risk?”

 What homeowners should know